httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 The URI displayed in a user agent's address bar is the only security context directly exposed to users, and therefore the only signal users can reasonably rely upon to determine whether or not they trust a particular website.
-The registered domain of that URI's origin represents the context in which a user most likely believes themselves to be interacting.
+The registrable domain of that URI's origin represents the context in which a user most likely believes themselves to be interacting.
 We'll label this domain the "top-level site".